kieras/gcs-pci-tokenizer/README.md

 For more information, see the Google Cloud solution paper on [Tokenizing Sensitive Cardholder Data for PCI DSS](https://TBD).

 # Configuration
 Before the code can bed deployed, some customizations must be made.
 See the configuration file config/default.json for available options before proceeding.
 Best practice is to copy config/default.json to config/local.json and make edits there.
+More functionality is available for environment-specific configs.
+See https://www.npmjs.com/package/config for more info.

 # Running in Docker
 Run the following command to check out the project code and move into your working directory: